hashobject/blog.hashobject.com/resources/posts/20130722-website-launch-checklist.md

 ## social

-Setup social accounts if it's important to your site.
+Setup social accounts if it's important to your site: twitter, google+, facebook, reddit.

-## sematic markup
+## semantic markup

 Markup your pages with appropriate schemas from [schema.org](http://schema.org).
 This will help search engines to understand content on your site much better.
 E.x. if you are developing site for hotel use following